Svelto Methodology Framework

 5.3 Evidence Summary Fields

 Every audit artifact includes the following summary fields.
 Fields derived from behavioral telemetry are independently computable by the auditor from the raw xAPI export without platform access.
-Threshold provenance fields (locked values, effective date, configuring administrator) are drawn from the audit artifact itself, which is the authoritative record for that compliance period:
+Threshold provenance fields (locked values, effective date, configuring administrator) are drawn from the audit artifact itself, which is the authoritative record for that compliance period.
+Trust-safe operation is aggregate-first.
+Where the current implementation includes individual exception detail, it exists for narrow remediation handling and audit traceability rather than public ranking:

 5.4 Data Retention Policy